 Destructive?
 Yes, destructive.

 The major difference between a return code and an exception is that an exception causes a stack unwind to happen.
 Now, I can hear some of you out there saying: “Well, DUH!”
 Yes, it might seem obvious at first, but consider the implications of it.
 Where is the exception going to be caught at?
-Will it be caught so many levels above where it occured that the context of what was going on is completely destroyed?
+Will it be caught so many levels above where it occurred that the context of what was going on is completely destroyed?

 I have rarely seen code that uses many nested try/catch blocks such that exceptions are caught (and handled!) close to the point where they occur.
 Have you ever seen single function calls wrapped in their own try/catch block?
 More often than not, an entire function is wrapped in a large try/catch block that either “eats” any exceptions thrown, or just re-throws them up the chain.
 This practice makes “contextually-appropriate” error handling a lot more difficult.
 So we will first look at handling exceptions.
 For example, consider the following code snippet from a translation engine:

-Now, think about failure recovery for a minute.
-This application appears to translate some arbitrary text into a few different languages.
-Suppose the the call to TranslateTextToGerman() fails because it cannot translate the word “cuz” (which was supposed to be “because”) and it throws an exception.
-At this point, have already successfully translated the text into two languages, but the “context” of that progress is lost when the exception is thrown.
+() fails because it cannot translate the word “cuz” (which was supposed to be “because”) and it throws an exception.
+At this point, we have already successfully translated the text into two languages, but the “context” of that progress is lost when the exception is thrown.
 Imagine that this code is translating a 2000+ page novel and takes ~4 hours per language.
 Would you want to lose ~8 hours of work because of a typo and poor code design?

 Granted, part of the problem is the poor design of the code calling the functions.
 But I find that this kind of coarse-grained exception handing is more common than not.
 Languages that enforce exception handling can actually make the problem worse!
 To avoid errors, developers will sometimes wrap huge sections of code in a single try/catch block, even if those sections of code contain separate or unrelated functionality, thus making the exception handling even more granular than before.